oSoWoSo/open-source_rules/README.md

 why?
 - because "The pen is mightier than the sword"
+- bacause Words are mightier then money.
-- because we can
+- because We can.
-- because only all together we can make it best
+- because Only all together we can make it best.
-- because we dont want democracy controlled by money
+- because We want real democracy.

 basic rules: